mds-main/SF-LWC-SummarizationAPI/README.md

     - **Last Non-Empty Selection**: Always selects the last (most recent) non-empty session summary with participants, not the first one

 * **Data Retrieval**: Both LWCs use the `@wire` service with `getRecord` to fetch data from their respective objects (`genesysps__Experience__c` or `VoiceCall`).
 They retrieve various fields related to Copilot summaries, confidence scores, wrap-up codes, and interaction identifiers.
-* **Automatic UI Refresh (CDC-driven)**: Both LWCs subscribe to Salesforce Change Data Capture (CDC) channels to refresh only when relevant fields are updated by the async Apex flows/triggers:
-    - Experience LWC subscribes to `/data/genesysps__Experience__ChangeEvent`
-    - VoiceCall LWC subscribes to `/data/VoiceCallChangeEvent`
-    - Refresh is triggered only if the change event pertains to the current `recordId` and the changed fields intersect with Copilot-related fields
-    - The code reads `payload.ChangeEventHeader` when available (per CDC schema), with a fallback to `data.changeEventHeader` for compatibility
-    - This avoids periodic polling and ensures the UI updates as soon as Copilot data arrives
-    - Prerequisite: Enable Change Data Capture for `genesysps__Experience__c` and `VoiceCall` in Setup → Change Data Capture

 * **Confidence Styling**: The JavaScript controller includes a `getConfidenceColor` function that calculates an RGB color based on a confidence value (0-1).
 This color is then used to dynamically style the borders of the text areas displaying summaries and wrap-up codes.